Using Spatial Data with R Shiny workshop

 Looking forward to seeing you during the workshop!

-Learn how to debug and refactor in R!
-Join our workshop on A toolbox for debugging and refactoring in R which is a part of our workshops for Ukraine series.
+Join our workshop on Visualising connection in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: